DsTyM/PharmaciesOnDutyAttica/README.md

 ```

 Most probably the changelog file has been created successfully and Liquibase mistakenly threw an error so try to check
 if the liquibase file is empty or populated.
-If it is populated with SQL queries / statements then it means that was
+If it is populated with SQL queries / statements then it means that it was
 created successfully.
-The liquibase file is located in:
+The liquibase file is located at:

 ```
 src/main/resources/liquibase/liquibase-changeLog.mysql.sql